-OTTAWA, May 30, 2020 / CNW / The Canadian Association of Journalists (CAJ) is pleased to announce the recipients of the 2019 CAJ Awards for outstanding investigative journalism.
+The Canadian Association of Journalists (CAJ) is pleased to announce the recipients of the 2020 CAJ Awards for outstanding investigative journalism.

-Earlier in the evening, Silverman’s entry had been named the recipient in the Online Media category.
-The McGillivray Award recognizes the best of the recipients in the CAJ Awards’ seven investigative categories.
+Earlier in the evening, Cardoso’s work had been named the recipient in the data journalism category.

-Due to the restrictions of the COVID-19 pandemic, the CAJ Awards were presented online this year, with finalists invited to participate in a video conference that was also livestreamed on the CAJ’s Facebook page.
-The event was MC’d by Vicky Mochama.
+The CAJ Awards were presented online this year, with finalists invited to participate in a video conference that was also livestreamed on the CAJ’s Facebook page.

-The recipients in the OPEN MEDIA category are:
+The recipient in the WRITTEN NEWS category is:

-The recipient in the COMMUNITY MEDIA category is:
+The recipient in the COMMUNITY WRITTEN category is:

-The recipients in the OPEN BROADCAST FEATURE category are:
+The recipients in the BROADCAST FEATURE category are:

-The recipients in the OPEN BROADCAST NEWS category are:
+The recipients in the BROADCAST NEWS category are:

 The recipients in the COMMUNITY BROADCAST category are:

-The recipients in the DATA JOURNALISM AWARD are:
+The recipient in the DATA JOURNALISM AWARD is:

-The recipient in the ONLINE MEDIA category is:
+The recipients in the ONLINE MEDIA category are:

 The recipient in the PHOTOJOURNALISM category is: